Eugene O'Neill Theatre: 1920s

 The Shuberts announced plans for their six new theaters in September 1920.
 The brothers believed that the 49th Street site could be as profitable as theaters on 42nd Street, which historically was Times Square's legitimate theatrical hub.
 The Shubert brothers erected the Ambassador, Ritz (now Walter Kerr), and 49th Street Theatres from 1920 to 1921, but they paused their development of theaters on 48th and 49th Street for several years afterward.
 In November 1924, the Shuberts sold eight row houses at 224–238 West 49th Street for $2 million to Daniel Darrow, who planned to build a theater and a 15-story hotel on the site.
 The Shuberts leased back the theater for 21 years.
 Construction on the Forrest Theatre began in May 1925.
 Though the Forrest was technologically advanced and had an elaborate interior design, there was relatively little media coverage about the theater.
 This might have been in part because of the city's plethora of theaters: just before the Forrest opened, there were 192 legitimate theaters and 548 movie houses in New York City.

-The Forrest opened on November 24, 1925, with the musical The Mayflowers featuring Ivy Sawyer, Joseph Santley, and Nancy Carroll.
-The Mayflowers closed after 81 performances.
+The Forrest opened on November 24, 1925, with the musical Mayflowers featuring Ivy Sawyer, Joseph Santley, and Nancy Carroll.
+Mayflowers closed after 81 performances.
 The Forrest's other productions in the mid-1920s were largely unsuccessful, with a succession of flops including The Matinee Girl, Mama Loves Papa, and Rainbow Rose in 1926.
 The first hit at the theater was Women Go on Forever with Mary Boland, James Cagney, and Osgood Perkins, which opened in 1927 and ran for 118 performances.
 This was followed by what theatrical historians Louis Botto and Robert Viagas called "potboilers whose very titles denoted their doom": Bless You, Sister in 1927, as well as Mirrors, The Skull, The Common Sin, and The Squealer in 1928.
 In between all these flops, the husband-and-wife team of Ruth St. Denis and Ted Shawn danced at the Forrest in 1929.